Greg Roman

-Gregory P. Roman (born August 19, 1972) is an American professional football coach who is the offensive coordinator for the Los Angeles Chargers of the National Football League (NFL).
-Previously, he was the offensive coordinator of the Baltimore Ravens for four seasons and resigned from the team following the 2022 season.
-Prior to serving with the Baltimore Ravens, Roman was an assistant coach for the Buffalo Bills, San Francisco 49ers, Houston Texans and Carolina Panthers.
+Gregory P. Roman (born August 19, 1972) is an American professional football coach.
+He is currently Senior offensive assistant for the New York Giants of the National Football League (NFL) He was previously the Offensive Coordinator for the Los Angeles Chargers from 2024 to 2025, and the Baltimore Ravens for four years prior.
+Before serving with the Baltimore Ravens, Roman was an assistant coach for the Buffalo Bills, San Francisco 49ers, Houston Texans and Carolina Panthers.

 Early life and playing career

 Roman was born in Atlantic City, New Jersey and grew up in nearby Ventnor.
 He and his two older brothers, Jeff and Jim, were raised by his mom after his parents divorced.
 Roman never had a relationship with his father.
 At age 10, with his family strapped for cash, Roman got his first job as a paperboy for the Atlantic City newspaper The Press; during the summers he worked as a "runner" on the beaches of South Jersey.
 The money he made, in addition to helping to support his family, helped him to pay for his education at a nearby private high school.
 He graduated from Holy Spirit High School in Absecon, New Jersey where he played football for the Holy Spirit Spartans.
 In his senior year at Holy Spirit, he was named to the All-South Jersey team.
 After graduation in 1991, Roman got an academic scholarship to attend John Carroll University in the Cleveland suburb of University Heights.

 Roman played football for the John Carroll Blue Streaks for three years, winning the starting job as a defensive lineman in his last two years.
 He earned All-Ohio Athletic Conference honorable mention status following his senior season in which he recorded 80 tackles and six sacks.
 That year the Blue Streaks defense allowed a league-low 98 points in 10 games and enabled the John Carroll University football team to capture a share of the OAC championship.
 Roman finished his collegiate career with 145 tackles, 20.0 tackles-for-loss and 9.5 sacks.

 Greg Roman is married to Dana, and they have three children, Connor, Gregory, and Emily.